Group Network Hawkes Process: INTRODUCTION

 {In this work, we propose a group network Hawkes process (GNHP) to model the network heterogeneity by introducing a latent group structure among the network nodes.
 We assume that nodes in the same group share similar node-wise characteristics and that interaction patterns between any two connected nodes are determined by their group memberships.
-For each latent group, we allow the background intensity to vary over time and use spline basis functions to approximate it nonparametrically.
-The proposed model is more parsimonious than existing models where all network nodes are considered as different \citep[e.g.,][]{Fox2016Modeling,farajtabar2017coevolve,zarezade2018steering}, but the latent group structure coupled with the observed network structure still allows us to build sufficiently flexible multivariate Hawkes process network models for many applications such as the social network posting data considered in Section~\ref{sec:data}.
-Furthermore, {the proposed GNHP model admits an equivalent branching process structure which enables us to develop easily interpretable numerical measures to quantify interactions within the network,} see Section~\ref{sec::brach} for more details.
-The branching structure representation also allows us to develop a computationally efficient EM algorithm for model estimation, see Section~\ref{sec:em}.
-Lastly, the estimated group memberships enable us to cluster network nodes into several subgroups in a data-driven manner, which may offer further insights into the dynamics of the network activities.
-Therefore, from a practical point of view, the proposed GNHP model is an important addition to the existing toolbox for analyzing event time data observed on a network.
+For each latent group, the background intensity varies over time and is nonparametrically approximated by spline basis functions.
+The proposed model is more parsimonious than existing models where all network nodes are considered as different \citep[e.g.,][]{Fox2016Modeling,farajtabar2017coevolve,zarezade2018steering}, but the latent group structure coupled with the observed network structure still allows us to build sufficiently flexible multivariate Hawkes process network models.
+Furthermore, {the proposed GNHP model admits an equivalent branching process structure that enables us to develop easily interpretable numerical measures to quantify interactions within the network,} see Section~\ref{sec::brach} for more details.
+The branching structure also allows us to develop a computationally efficient EM algorithm for model estimation, see Section~\ref{sec:em}.
+Lastly, the estimated group memberships cluster network nodes into several subgroups in a data-driven manner, offering further insights into the network activity dynamics.
+Therefore, the proposed GNHP model is an important addition to the existing toolbox for analyzing event time data observed on a network.